 Federal Supplemental Educational Opportunity Grant (SEOG): The Federal Supplemental Educational Opportunity Grant provides grants to low-income undergraduates with the greatest demonstrated financial need.
 Graceland University defines low-income as a 0 EFC for SEOG awarding.
 Priority is given to students who receive Federal Pell Grants.
-Recipients must maintain satisfactory academic progress and be enrolled at least half-time.
+Recipients must maintain satisfactory academic progress.
 This grant does not have to be repaid.
 Students may receive SEOG until they earn a bachelor's degree if they continue to meet the eligibility requirements and funds are available.
 However, the amount of the grant may change each year according to the family financial situation, availability of funds and changes in awarding guidelines.